 - Get acquainted with our campus policies and procedures.

 - Receive a list of resources to help you succeed during your first semester and beyond.

 - Learn about your academic program’s curriculum and degree requirements.

 - Attend an academic advising appointment and register for classes.

-In order to have a successful advising and registration process during New Student Orientation, it is important that you complete the following tasks at least a week before your session:
+In order to have a successful advising and registration process during New Student Orientation, it is important that you complete the following tasks at least two weeks before your session: